 Textbook: Communication Pathways by Valenzano, Broeckelmon-Post and Parcell, 2nd edition.
-This textbook is required.
+This textbook is required but you have purchased it with the course.
+It is an e-text that you will receive on the day the course opens.

 Technical Requirements